 - 1 tsp baking soda

 - 1/2 tsp salt

 - 1 tsp. baking powder

 - Seedless Raspberry Jelly

 - vanilla sugar

-Sift the flour, baking soda, salt, nutmeg and baking powder
+Sift the flour, baking soda, salt, nutmeg and baking powder together.

-in another bowl beat the Butter, sugar, egg, vanilla and sour cream
+In another bowl beat the Butter, sugar, egg, vanilla and sour cream

-divide into 4 flat disks, wrap in wax paper and refrigerate 4 hours or overnight.
+Divide into 4 flat disks, wrap in wax paper and refrigerate 4 hours or overnight.

 Check out more “spooky” Halloween treats